Level 1: Basics of Healthy Breathing – Feb 8

 With less than 30% of the population breathing correctly there is a

 great need for health professionals skilled in breathing retraining

 HELP ADULTS AND CHILDREN TO BREATHE WELL, SLEEP WELL AND BE WELL

 Breathing retraining is the process of identification and correction of dysfunctional breathing habits to restore a physiologically normal pattern of breathing.
 This allows calm, silent, easy breathing (awake and asleep), balanced blood chemistry, and optimal oxygenation and function of all cells, tissues and organs.
 Full mental and physical wellbeing depend on correct breathing.
-Over 90% of people experience significant reduction or elimination of snoring, asthma symptoms, blocked nose and anxiety and panic attacks within five days, and have increased capacity for exercise.
+Over 90% of people report significant reduction or elimination of snoring, asthma symptoms, blocked nose and anxiety and panic attacks within five days, and increased capacity for exercise.